-Annapurna Base Camp Yoga Trek 13 D / 12 N
+Annapurna Base Camp Yoga Trek 8 D / 7 N

 Join an extraordinary journey that combines the spiritual and cultural richness of Nepal with the serenity of yoga and the adventure of trekking.
 This Annapurna Base Camp Yoga Trek offers a once-in-a-lifetime experience blending ancient heritage, Himalayan landscapes, and deep rejuvenation.

-Then, set off on a magical trek to Annapurna Base Camp, nestled in the majestic Himalayan mountain range.
 This yoga trek in Nepal is specially designed for spiritual seekers, nature lovers, and adventure enthusiasts.
 It features daily yoga and meditation sessions in serene mountain locations, helping you reconnect with your body, mind, and soul.

 Trekking through easy to moderate trails, you’ll pass through charming eco-villages and witness the stunning natural beauty of Annapurna South, Hiunchuli, and Machhapuchhre (Fishtail) peaks.
 Each day, you’ll be greeted with breathtaking views, pine forests, sparkling rivers, and waterfalls that refresh your spirit.